 You need to run background checks—including verifications of education, professional licensing, and past employment.
 You need to do reference checks to get second and third opinions.
 You need to look for “smaller” fibs—GPA rounding, padded employment dates, etc.—as possible indicators of larger lies elsewhere on the resume.
 You might even consider using skills testing to make sure that your candidate is competent enough to do the job.
 These steps will help you spot resume lies and disqualify dishonest applicants before they can damage your organization.

-Sadly, resume fraud is prevalent in job market.
+Sadly, resume padding is prevalent in job market.
 However, it’s important to realize that there are ways to rise above this unique challenge.
 If you are a job searcher, you must recognize the risks inherent in resume padding and choose to rise above the practice—even if it seems like “everyone else is doing it.”
 If you are an employer, you must have procedures in place designed to reliably catch liars.
 Take a “trust, but verify” approach with every position you fill.
-Doing so will help you avoid the potentially dire consequences that resume fraud can bring.
+Doing so will help you avoid the potentially dire consequences that resume fudging can bring.